dehann/TransformUtils.jl/README.md

 ## Introduction

 This package is a growing collection of Lie Group/Algebra, Quaternion, Euler, AxisAngle representations.
 Including convert functions between each, and overloading operators for those sets.
-The package already includes exponential and logarithm maps for Lie SO(3).
-SE(2) and SE(3) being written as we go.
+The package already includes exponential, logarithm maps and Jacobians for Lie SO(3).
+SE(3) mostly complete.

 ### Interesting usage